-Software architects make use of techniques like load balancing, caching, and distributed computing to optimize system performance.
-They also consider factors like data storage, network communication, and resource utilization to ensure the efficient operation of the final product.
+Software architects make use of techniques like load balancing, caching, and distributed computing to optimise system performance.
+They also consider factors like data storage, network communication, and resource utilisation to ensure the efficient operation of the final product.

 Software architects also consider the long-term maintenance and evolution of the system.
 They anticipate future growth and changes in requirements and design the architecture to accommodate these potential changes.
 By doing so, software architects enable the system to adapt and evolve over time without significant disruptions or re-architecting.

 Software architects also stay up-to-date with the latest technologies and industry trends.
 They continuously evaluate new tools, frameworks, and methodologies to incorporate into the architecture, ensuring that the system remains technologically relevant and competitive.